svrunit/svrunit/README.md

 ```

 That's it for now!
-You can read more about all these different possibilities in your WIKI guide.
+You can read more about all these different possibilities in your documentation.